linucks/ambuild/README.md

 The code is developed by [Abbie Trewin's](https://twitter.com/AbbieTrewin) group at the [University of Lancaster](https://www.lancaster.ac.uk/sci-tech/about-us/people/abbie-trewin).

+Copy each section in a grey box in its entirety, and paste these into your terminal in sequence to install the code.

 ## Installation
 In order to run at all, Ambuild requires [numpy](https://numpy.org/), which is easily installed into any Python installation with a command such as:
 ```